johnbachman/pysb/doc/tutorial.rst

 The :py:class:`Rule constructor <pysb.core.Rule>` takes a name, a ``RuleExpression`` containing the reactant and product patterns (more on that below) and one or two ``Parameter`` objects for the rate constants.
-It also takes several optional boolean flags as kwargs which alter the behavior of the rule in certain ways.
+It also takes several optional boolean flags as keyword arguments which alter the behavior of the rule in certain ways.

 .. todo - describe flags somewhere and reference it here